ErpNetDocs/webclient/introduction/navigator-features.md

 # Navigator features

-In this step-by-step guide, we will showcase several features and behaviors that are common for all ERP.net Web Client navigators.
+There are several features and behaviors that are common for all ERP.net Web Client navigators.

 ## Default sorting